 Scientists are also able to study just how fast specific knots of material are moving away from the original explosion.
 The fastest knots are moving outward at almost eleven million miles per hour, while those in other areas are moving at a more leisurely seven million miles per hour.
 SN 1006 is located about 7,000 light years from Earth.
 The new Chandra image of SN 1006 contains over 8 days worth of observing time by the telescope.
 These results were presented at a meeting of High Energy Astrophysics Division of the American Astronomical Society in Monterey, California.

 Reference: “X-ray Proper Motions and Shock Speeds along the Northwest Rim of SN 1006” by Satoru Katsuda, Knox S. Long, Robert Petre, Stephen P. Reynolds, Brian J. Williams and P. Frank Winkler, 11 January 2013, The Astrophysical Journal.

 This work involved Frank Winkler, from Middlebury College in Middlebury, VT; Satoru Katsuda from The Institute of Physical and Chemical Research (RIKEN) in Saitama, Japan; Knox Long from Space Telescope Science Institute in Baltimore, MD; Robert Petre from NASA -Goddard Space Flight Center (GSFC) in Greenbelt, MD; Stephen Reynolds from North Carolina State University in Raleigh, NC; and Brian Williams from NASA -GSFC in Greenbelt, MD.

-NASA’s Marshall Space Flight Center in Huntsville, Ala., manages the Chandra program for NASA’s Science Mission Directorate in Washington.
+NASA’s Marshall Space Flight Center in Huntsville, Alabama, manages the Chandra program for NASA’s Science Mission Directorate in Washington.
 The Smithsonian Astrophysical Observatory controls Chandra’s science and flight operations from Cambridge, Massachusetts.